sveltejs/svelte/documentation/docs/98-reference/.generated/compile-errors.md

 ### state_invalid_opaque_declaration

 ```
-`$state.opaque(...)` must be declared with an destructured array pattern and the state expression must be an identifier.
+`$state.opaque(...)` must be declared with an destructured array pattern and the state expression and invalidation expression must be an identifier.
 ```

 For example: `let [state, invalidate] = $state.opaque(data);`